Four Risks Associated with Breast Implants

 4. Breast Implant Illness

 Breast implant illness (BII) is a self-diagnosed condition that results in a series of seemingly unrelated neurological symptoms.
-While this is not an officially diagnosable condition, women have dubbed the name after experiencing a combination of fatigue, hair loss, headaches, chronic pain, brain fog, and other mysterious symptoms after undergoing breast augmentation surgery.
+While this is not an officially diagnosable condition, breast implant patients have dubbed the name after experiencing a combination of fatigue, hair loss, headaches, chronic pain, brain fog, and other mysterious symptoms after undergoing breast augmentation surgery.
 If you have been experiencing an undiagnosed combination of symptoms, we recommend reaching out to BII support groups to talk to others about their experiences.

 Breast Implant Removal and Breast Implant Exchange